We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Apart from dizziness with vertigo, a person with labyrinthitis may experience hearing loss, tinnitus, headaches, ear pain, and vision changes.

 An infection causes

 This noncancerous skin growth develops in the middle ear, usually due to repeated infection.
 As it grows behind the eardrum, it can damage the middle ear’s bony structures, leading to hearing loss and dizziness.

 The exact cause is unclear, but it may stem from blood vessel constriction, a viral infection, or an autoimmune reaction.
-There may also be a genetic component that means that it runs in some families.
+There may also be a genetic component, meaning that it runs in some families.

 Benign paroxysmal positional vertigo (BPPV)

 In BPPV, these crystals become dislodged and fall into the semicircular canals.
-There, each fallen crystal touches sensory hair cells within the cupula of the semicircular canals during movement.
+There, each fallen crystal touches sensory hair cells during movement.